|Instructor||Gang Wang (email@example.com)|

 |Project: midterm report + progress update slides||10%|

 We read two papers before each class meeting.
-Before each class, students are expected to read both papers and submit a short review via Piazza.
-The deadline for the review two papers is 11:50 AM (CT) on the day of class.
+Before each class, students are expected to read both papers and submit a short review via Campuswire.
+The deadline for the review is 2:30 PM (CT) on the day of class.

 When presenting research papers in the class, you may NOT use the authors' slides directly.
 Please make your own slides.